 A word or note of appreciation from a parent can be a lasting source of encouragement and inspiration to your child's teacher.
 Another option is to give a gift to the classroom as a whole such as books or toys appropriate for the group.
-Offering a day off (July 3, 2017 determined for 2016-17) for staff appreciation, celebration of a Staff Appreciation Week as well as having class sponsored snacks at the monthly staff meetings are ideas which have been used over the years for showing appreciation.
+Offering a day off (a date for 2017-2018 has not been determined) for staff appreciation, celebration of a Staff Appreciation Week as well as having class sponsored snacks at the monthly staff meetings are ideas which have been used over the years for showing appreciation.
 Additionally, the profit from the fundraiser in the fall has been used to provide a monetary holiday gift for HELC employees who are not the regular classroom teaching staff (which includes; permanent substitutes, floaters, kitchen and support staff).
 It is the discretion of each parent individually and the parent representative group as a voice for other parents in their classrooms to decide how teacher/staff appreciation will be handled each year.